Marquette vs. Texas: Sportsbook promo codes, odds, spread, over/under - December 6

 Marquette vs. Texas: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 6

-In this article, you can check out odds and spreads for the Marquette vs. Texas matchup across multiple sportsbooks.
+In this article, you can find the spread and odds across multiple sportsbooks for the Marquette vs. Texas matchup.

 Marquette vs. Texas Game Info